cwczarnik/dsp/07-statistics.md

 P(B) = 1/125 #prob of frat
 ```
 The key to the problem lies in distinguishing the likelihoods--given each possible twin, what is distinguishable about them?
-one can be either female or male, the other can only be the same gender as the other.
+One can be either female or male, the other can only be the same gender as the other.
 ```
 P(E|A) = 1 #prob of male given being identical
 P(E|B) = 1/2 #prob of being male given being fraternal